 Ash Blonde Hair

-Sort of like a cool shade of platinum, ash blonde is a whiter blonde hue that features a grey or ash coloured tint.
-This light hair colour looks best with light complexions and light eye colours, such as blue, green, and light hazel.
+Sort of like a cool shade of platinum, ash blonde hair is a whiter blonde hue that features a grey or ash-colored tint.
+This light hair color looks best with light complexions and light eye colors, such as blue, green, and light hazel.
 If you’ve already got light blonde hair, you can quickly achieve this look through balayage.
 For those with darker hair, the transition may take longer but you have the option of leaving your roots dark to add dimension.

 Silver Blonde Hair

-Silver blonde hair colours are cool, edgy, and modern.
-Like a dramatic version of ash blonde, silver blonde is perfect for when you want a striking look that’s sure to grab attention.
+Silver-blonde hair colors are cool, edgy, and modern.
+Like a dramatic version of ash blonde, silver-blonde is perfect for when you want a striking look that’s sure to grab attention.
 The daring tone best complements light complexions with blue or green eyes.
 If you have a medium to dark complexion or brown eyes, however, consider trying this look with some subtle darker blonde tones mixed in.

 Natural Blonde Hair